 Filters point, line, area, and text features based on spatial relationships.
 Each input Candidate feature is compared against all Filter features, based on the given spatial tests to meet.
 Features that pass any or all tests are output through the Passed port; all other features are output through the Failed port.

-- Dividing features, depending on whether a defined spatial relationship is true or false
+- Routing features, depending on whether a defined spatial relationship is true or false

 - Performing quality control on a dataset by checking for expected spatial relationships with another dataset